Articles by Lucius Couloute

 Jun 13, 2017

-- The proven truth: Police treat Black Americans with less respect
+- Data confirms that police treat Black Americans with less respect

 New research out of Stanford University substantiates what Black America has always known – that police officers treat Blacks differently than they do whites.